 Over the course of two years, the Museum will work with four San Diego county neighborhoods to engage new audiences by supporting, implementing, and collaborating on the development of public art and art education programs throughout San Diego County.
 An Artist-In-Residence will be chosen for each selected community.
 This artist will live in San Diego and work with a local lead artist and focus group to design and realize a public art project.

-Over the course of several months, community members will work with selected artists' to determine the content, location, and media of each work of art, and decide how this work reflects the unique character of their community.
+During each project community members work with selected artists' and Museum representatives to determine the content, location, and media of each work of art, and decide how this work reflects the unique character of their community.
 Follow Open Spaces on Facebook, attend a community meeting, or contact us for more information on how to become involved.

 Attend a Meeting